paulboivin/Japan-Corporate-Governance-Analysis/README.md

-**Japan maintains a relatively strong investment rate by international comparison.** Japan ranked second among four peer economies in gross fixed capital formation as a percentage of GDP throughout the full 24-year period, behind South Korea and ahead of Germany and the United States.
-Japan's investment rate recovered from a post-crisis low of 22.6% in 2010 to 26.1% by 2024 — establishing that the governance reform challenge is not an absence of investment but an accumulation of surplus capital that outpaces investment performance.
+**Japan maintains a relatively strong investment rate by international comparison.** Japan ranked second among four peer economies in gross fixed capital formation as a percentage of GDP throughout the full 24 year period, behind South Korea and ahead of Germany and the United States.
+Japan's investment rate recovered from a post-crisis low of 22.6% in 2010 to 26.1% by 2024, establishing that the governance reform challenge is not an absence of investment but an accumulation of surplus capital that outpaces investment performance.

-**Corporate investment and stock market performance are strongly correlated.** Capital expenditure and TOPIX exhibit a Pearson correlation of 0.913 (R² = 0.833) across the 24-year window.
+**Corporate investment and stock market performance are strongly correlated.** Capital expenditure and TOPIX exhibit a Pearson correlation of 0.913 (R² = 0.833) across the 24 year window.
 A statistically significant one-year lag was identified between CapEx growth and GDP growth (p = 0.0001).
-The strongest sustained market rally in the dataset occurred in the two years following the 2023 TSE capital efficiency directive — TOPIX gained 25.1% in 2023 and 17.7% in 2024.
+The strongest sustained market rally in the dataset occurred in the two years following the 2023 TSE capital efficiency directive with TOPIX gaining 25.1% in 2023 and 17.7% in 2024.

 ![TOPIX CapEx Correlation](data/charts/chart08_topix_capex_correlation.png)